HaydenBobMutthew/hexeditlyylli/README.md

 ### Option command arguments

 #### File editing commands
+After printing a page, it is prompted to input option command.

 *data* can be a string (enclosed with `'` or `"`) or a hexadecimal number.